gonzaparra/ESBL.github.io/team/index.md

 <!-- section break -->

 ## Alumni

-We are incredibly proud of all of the COMBINE-lab alumni who have passed through the lab, for whatever period of time they were with us.
-Below is a list of lab alumni (if you feel you're missing from the list and would like to be added, please e-mail us):
+We are grateful to all the people who have contributed to our research at any point.

 {% capture html %}
 {% include team-list.html role="pi" group="alum" mini="true" %}